-Das Kunstareal 5,000 years of art history

-Munich's museums' quarter boasts a unique concentration of high-calibre museums and art galleries.
-And as if that weren't enough, Kunstareal is embedded in the vibrant Maxvorstadt quarter.
+What looks like a UFO is one of Matti Suuronen's multifunctional Futuro houses The Kunstareal 5,000 years of art history Munich's museum district boasts a unique concentration of high-calibre museums and art galleries.
+And as if that weren't enough, Kunstareal is embedded in the vibrant Maxvorstadt district.
 Its universities, boutiques, spacious green spaces and historic cafés will tempt you to stroll round, stop off and enjoy life.
-But the main attraction is still art.
-With 18 museums and exhibition halls, 42 art galleries and many other cultural institutions, Kunstareal is one of Europe's most important cultural locations - and all this in less than a quarter of a square mile!
+However, the main attaction is still the art itself.
+With 18 museums and exhibition halls, 42 art galleries and many other cultural institutions, Kunstareal is one of Europe's most important cultural locations - and all this in less than a district of a square mile!
 What better place to be inspired by art than here?
+Website he Glyptothek is the only museum in the world that exhibits nothing but art of the ancient world.

-Even more tips

-Munich insiders reveal their favourite places here:
+Even more tips Munich insiders reveal their favourite places here: